-Harvest watermelon 85 to 90 days after sowing seed, 35 to 45 days after flowers appear.
+Harvest watermelons about 85 to 90 days after sowing seed, and 35 to 45 days after flowers appear.

-There are several ways to know a watermelon is ripe and ready to harvest:
+There are several ways to know watermelon is ripe and ready to harvest:

 - The fruit is the size you expect it to be at harvest; size varies by variety.

 - The tendril closest to the fruit begins to wither, turn brown, and curl.
 If the tendril is green, the fruit is not ripe.
 If the tendril is dead, the fruit is ripe or overripe.

 - The rind or skin loses its vibrant color and gloss and turns dull and there is little contrast between stripes on the skin.

 - The bottom of the fruit where it touches the ground has a large white, cream, or yellow-colored oval spot.
 The ground spot color at ripeness will vary with variety.